Stephan Schambach: Early life

+Career

 In 1992, he founded the NetConsult Computer Systeme GmbH.
 After the first in-house development "Archive 2000," the company presented the ecommerce software "Intershop Online."
 NetConsult secured venture capital funding to guarantee further development and active international marketing measures.
 Further financial rounds enabled robust growth for more than a few hundred employees worldwide.

-In 1996, Schambach established the first U.S. location for the company in Burlingame, CA near San Francisco.
+In 1996, Schambach established the first U.S. office for the company in Burlingame, CA near San Francisco.
 Prior to its IPO, Intershop software naming rights were acquired from the Swiss Intershop AG.
 Meanwhile, the company was renamed Intershop Communications.
 The IPO took place on the Neuer Markt in 1998 and on the U.S. NASDAQ technology stock exchange in 2000.
 Schambach ceded his position as chairman of the board in 2003.

 In 2004, he founded the U.S. company, Demandware Inc., and offered the first ecommerce solution as a cloud service.
 Demandware was listed at the NYSE (New York Stock Exchange) in 2012.
-In 2016, Demandware was acquired by Salesforce for $2.8 billion dollars.
+In 2016, Demandware was acquired by Salesforce for $2.8 billion.

-Present

 In 2015 Stephan Schambach founded NewStore, Inc., a tech company that sells a cloud-based omnichannel platform to retailers to manage point of sale (POS), order management (OMS), clienteling, and inventory management.
-It is headquartered in Boston, MA with offices in New York City, as well as in the German cities Berlin, Hanover, and Erfurt.
+It was headquartered in Boston, MA with offices in New York City, as well as in the German cities Berlin, Hanover, and Erfurt.

 In 2020, NewStore received $20M in strategic investment from Salesforce.
 The next year, in 2021, NewStore raised a Series B-1 financing round, receiving a $45 million investment from General Catalyst, Activant Capital, and Salesforce Ventures to support company growth.

-Commitment to education
+In April 2024, NewStore appointed Mike DeSimone as CEO with Schambach transitioning to Chairman of the Board.

+Other interests and recognition

 In addition to his work as an entrepreneur, Schambach has committed himself to improving the environment for start-ups and high-growth companies in Germany.
 This includes improving the practices of funding and exit opportunities.
 Furthermore, he and the Intershop Foundation are major sponsors of the E-Commerce Chair at the University of Applied Sciences in Jena.

-For his contribution to developing the software industry in Thuringia, Germany, he received the Order of Merit of the Free State of Thuringia in 2000.
+For his contribution to developing of the software industry in Thuringia, Germany, he received the Order of Merit of the Free State of Thuringia in 2000.